 Resolver Name: Name that uniquely identifies a given metadata resolver.
 Different resolvers can belong to the same

 categorybut must have different resolver names.

 TypeBuilder.
-It is important to always use the implementations provided by the context when creating a dynamic type.
+Is important to always use the implementations provided by the context when creating a dynamic type.